-If you need transportation to and from health services that we cover, call Health Ride at 612-676-6830 or 1-800-864-2157 toll free.
-TTY at 612-676-6810 or 1-800-688-2534 toll free.
-We will provide the most appropriate and cost-effective transportation.
-We are not required to provide transportation to your Primary Care Clinic if it is over 30 miles from your home or if you choose a specialty provider that is more than 60 miles from your home.
-Call Customer Service if you do not have a Primary Care Clinic that is available within 30 miles of your home and/or if it is over 60 miles to your specialty provider.
+If you need transportation to and from health services covered by UCare, call HealthRide at 612-676-6830 or 1-800-864-2157 (this call is free).
+TTY at 612-676-6810 or 1-800-688-2534 (this call is free).
+UCare will provide the most cost-effective and appropriate transportation.
+For Primary Care clinics, UCare is not required to provide transportation if the clinic is over 30 miles from your pick up location.
+For Specialty clinics, UCare is not required to provide transportation if over 60 miles from your pick up location.

+Please contact Customer Service for assistance if you do not have a Primary Care or Specialty clinic within the mileage requirement.